jembi/openhim-mediator-mapping/README.md

 rs.initiate(config)
 ```

+> **NOTE:** The IP used here is the local docker bridge IP.
+This IP is generally consistent, however different docker configurations could result in differences.
+You can confirm your IP with this terminal command: `ifconfig docker0`

 With your replica set running, you can start up your Mapping Mediator.
 Include the following environment variable config to connect your Mapping Mediator to the MongoDB replica set:

 - MONGO_URL='mongodb://localhost:27017,localhost:27018,localhost:27019/mapping-mediator?replicaSet=mapper-mongo-set'